Xirui-Huang/CP3407-Project/UserTest.md

 ### Actual Result: ❌ Fail

 ### Issue Analysis:
-Fields are implemented as free text inputs, allowing incorrect data submission
+- Fields are implemented as free text inputs, allowing incorrect data submission

 ### Suggested Solution:

 - Replace free text fields with <select> or radio options

 - Implement backend validation for accepted values (e.g., gender should be Male/Female/Other)

+## User Test Case 4: Booking Feedback Test
+### Test Objective:
+Verify that users receive feedback after booking a session

+### Test Steps:

+1. Log in with a valid account

+2. Click on a "Book" button for a session

+3. Observe whether confirmation is shown (e.g., popup or status update)

+### Expected Result:
+System should provide confirmation such as “Booking Successful”

+### Actual Result: ❌ Fail

+### Issue Analysis:

+- No frontend message or alert shown

+- Backend may not return confirmation response

+### Suggested Solution:

+- Add alert("Booking successful!") or visual feedback on frontend

+- Ensure backend returns a success response that frontend can detect